-National Atlas: Vector, raster, and table data for the United States on a wide variety of topics
+The National Map Small-Scale Collection (formerly National Atlas): Vector, raster, and tabular data for the United States on a wide variety of topics

 Geospatial Data Gateway: Elevation, imagery, soils data, and climate data for the United States

-National Map Viewer: Elevation, land cover, and National Atlas data for the United States
+The National Map Download Viewer: Elevation, land cover, and other GIS data for the United States

 NOAA NGS CORS: National Locations of CORS

 United Nations Environment Programme Global Environment Outlook (GEO) Data Portal: Vector and Raster data at the national, regional, and global scales

 USGS Global Visualization Viewer: Landsat, ASTER, MODIS data among others; a reproduction fee is required for some datasets

 USGS Earth Explorer: Satellite imagery and aerial photography, including Hyperion and ALI; a reproduction fee is required for some datasets